 If the hippocampus degenerates, so too does memory performance.

 Over the years, the idea that neurogenesis in the hippocampus stops as we enter our twilight years has been hotly debated.
-In rodents and primates, for instance, the ability to grow new neurons in this region has been shown to slow with age.
+In rodents and primates, for instance, the ability to grow new neurons in this region has been shown to